The Scapegoat (Du Maurier novel): Plot

 After falling from her bedroom window, Françoise and her unborn baby—a boy—both die.
 Suspecting suicide, John learns from Jean's mother that Françoise knew of Jean's affairs and feared that the family all wanted her out of the way; Marie-Noel's disappearance (an apparent sign that she had turned against Françoise) was the last straw.
 John persuades the mother to resume her position at the head of the family and give up the morphine.
-He also suggests that Paul takes a break from the glass business and mends his marriage with Renée.
+He also suggests that Paul take a break from the glass business and mend his marriage with Renée.
 Finally, John apologizes to Blanche for Jean's past actions and asks her to run the glassworks in his place.

 The next day, John gets a telephone call from the real Jean de Gué, who says he will be back in the evening and will meet him at the glassworks.
 Determined not to lose his new life to a murderous villain, John waits for Jean with a revolver.
 However, the priest for Françoise's funeral finds him and takes the gun, believing he was planning suicide.
 When the priest leaves, Jean arrives and mocks John's attempts to help the family, mistakenly thinking he only wants to stay with them for the money and comfort, but John reveals he has grown to love them.
 Jean then announces that he has sold John's London flat, resigned from his university job, and cleared out his bank account, so John's old self is effectively gone forever.
-As the two men exchange clothes.
-John tries to tell Jean that his family has changed but Jean ignores him and heads for the château.
+As the two men exchange clothes, John tries to tell Jean that his family has changed but Jean ignores him and heads for the château.

 John goes to see Béla, who has intuited that he is not Jean.
 She reassures him the de Gué family will be different now, even if Jean tries to undo what John did.
 Lamenting his feelings of failure, John decides to seek consolation at a monastery.